gallery

 2022 Bracket Matrix T-21st out of 211 entries

-ALL CAPS: CONFERENCE CHAMPION
+ALL CAPS: PROJECTED CONFERENCE CHAMPION

-*First Four Participant
+*Projected First Four Participant

 1